lhhmmiii/Smart-Chatbot/README.md

 This repository contains a chatbot application developed using [Chainlit](https://www.chainlit.io/) and various AI-powered services.
 This chatbot can respond to generate and edit photos, can summarize text from users, and can answer document-related questions.

-**Currently having a little problem because langchain's tools are only in beta.**

 ## ✨ Features

 - **Summarize Content** Upload PDF, Word, or text files, and the chatbot will summarize the content.
 (The chatbot is optimized for handling documents and content in Vietnamese.)